Berkley Child and Family Development Center

 Kansas City Regional Professional Development Center (KCRPDC)

-The KCPDC provides technical assistance and instructional support to special education teachers and administrators.
+Special Education Consultants.
+The KCRPDC provides technical assistance and instructional support to special education teachers and administrators.
 Services include supporting effective practices, compliance, post-secondary transition planning, and MAP-A.